KiritoXD01/water-bucket-challenge/README.md

     nvm install
     ```

-    after that you can use teh following command to set the
+    after that you can use the following command to set the
     version after to navigate to the folder

     ```bash